rb6/s4-pi/_ReadMe.txt

 File structure that these scripts expect.

-All scripts reside in the /home/pi/Desktop/Scripts folder By in large they should not be dependent on where they are because the paths to other folders are hard-coded, not from a relative path.
+All scripts reside in the /home/pi/Desktop/Scripts folder The scripts are not really dependent on where they are located because the paths to other folders are hard-coded, not from a relative path.